timwuthenow/ibamoe-enablement/docs/guided_exercises/05_bam_kafka/04_auditing-events.md

 1. Start a new process by emitting an event.
 Let's start a process that will not be automatically approved.
 In this way, we will also have a human task created.
 You can emit the following event to the `incoming-requests` topic:

     ~~~json
-    {"data" : {"customerId": 1, "customerScore":100, "requestedValue": 1200}}
+    {"customerId": 1, "customerScore":100, "requestedValue": 1200}
     ~~~

-1. You should be able to see a new process instance can be seen in Business Central in the following status:
+2. You should be able to see a new process instance can be seen in Business Central in the following status:

  ![Active Human Task in Process](../99_images/business_automation/bam_kafka/active-human-task-process.png){:width="600px"}